The big fall

 can be serious and possibly life threatening.

 Different levels of injury require different levels of concern.
-It can be difficult to determine
+It

 the level of injury, so it's always wise to discuss a head injury with your doctor.